Nigel Kneale: Legacy

 Kneale was admired by the film director John Carpenter.
 The horror fiction writer Stephen King has cited Kneale as an influence, and Kim Newman suggested in 2003 that King had "more or less rewritten Quatermass and the Pit in The Tommyknockers."
-Other writers have acclaimed Kneale as an influence on their work including comics writer Grant Morrison and television screenwriter Russell T Davies, who described the Beasts episode "Baby" as "the most frightening thing I've ever seen ...
+Other writers have named Kneale as an influence on their work including comics writer Grant Morrison and television screenwriter Russell T Davies, who described the Beasts episode "Baby" as "the most frightening thing I've ever seen ...
 Powerful stuff."
 Film screenwriter and director Dan O'Bannon was also an admirer of Kneale's writing, and in 1993 wrote a potential remake of The Quatermass Experiment, of which Kneale approved, but the film was never made.
-Other entertainment industry figures that publicly expressed admiration for Kneale's work include the Beatles' drummer Ringo Starr, members of the rock group Pink Floyd and Monty Python's Flying Circus writer/performer Michael Palin.
+Other entertainment industry figures who publicly expressed admiration for Kneale's work include the Beatles' drummer Ringo Starr, members of the rock group Pink Floyd, and Monty Python's Flying Circus member Michael Palin.

-Kneale never saw himself as a science-fiction writer, and was often critical of the genre.
+Kneale never saw himself as a science fiction writer, and was often critical of the genre.
 He particularly disliked the BBC series Doctor Who (1963–89; 1996; 2005–present), for which he had once turned down an offer to write.
-He also criticised Doomwatch and Blake's 7, with the latter described as the lowest point of British television science-fiction.
-Doctor Who was heavily influenced by Kneale's Quatermass serials, in some cases even using specific storylines that were similar to those from Quatermass.
+The series was heavily influenced by Kneale's Quatermass serials, in some cases even using specific storylines that were similar to those from Quatermass.
+He also criticised Doomwatch and Blake's 7, describing the latter as the lowest point of British television science fiction.